scala/docs.scala-lang/_tour/basics.md

 On the left of `=>` is a list of parameters.
 On the right is an expression involving the parameters.

-You can also name functions.
+You can also name functions:

 {% scalafiddle %}
 ```tut